 Training and skill development

 There is a lot to weigh up when considering the move into consulting.
 However, there is no doubt that industry professionals have the necessary skills to thrive in a consulting environment if they pick their approach carefully.

-My advice to experienced individuals who might be thinking about leaving their industry role for a more dynamic and slightly ambiguous consulting position is to be confident they have the necessary transferable skills and be patient when looking for the consultancy with the culture that matches their own personality and expectations!
+My advice to experienced individuals who might be thinking about leaving their industry role for a more diverse consulting position is to be confident they have the necessary transferable skills and be patient when looking for a consultancy with a culture that matches their own personality and expectations.

 How to Get into Consulting as an Experienced Hire?